eye-division/susanmoxley/_posts/2017-06-09-emotional-health--mental-wellbeing-supporting-the-supporters-of-vulnerable-children-a-view-through-the-kaleidoscope.md

 So, I have begun ***a journey of 'curious enquiry' ***with a range of organisations, sector -level stakeholder groups and with individuals, with who I am fortunate to have regular contact.

-A sort of **3 - way lens** has been slowly but surely building, of professional, stakeholder and personal perspectives over the past decade.

-**It's a kaleidoscope view.** One which I aim to deploy for the greater good, wherever possible and practicable.
+A sort of **3 - way lens** has been slowly but surely building, of professional, stakeholder and personal perspectives over the past decade.&nbsp;**It's a multi-faceted, colourful and sometimes, overwhelming, kaleidoscope view.** One which I aim to deploy for the greater good, wherever possible and practicable.

 There is (still) a debate to be had nationally, about how to resource and systematize the maintaining of ALL adults in a team around a child so that they remain healthy, objective and able to stay the course, without frazzling away into oblivion.